 The Transit Development Plan is prepared each year to document and present the General Manager's recommendations relating to service, fares and the capital budget for the upcoming fiscal year.
 The plan also serves as a planning and budgetary road map for the following five years.
 To this end, the TDP provides an evaluation of the existing DASH bus service and a corresponding outline for future service development and capital investment.
-The plan aligns with the budgetary assumptions for the upcoming fiscal year and will be used as a starting point for budget discussions in future fiscal years.
+The plan aligns with the budgetary assumptions for the upcoming fiscal year.